JoshSinyor/oystercard/README.md

 # Oystercard

-I want to create an app that will make it easier for people using the subway.
+This repository was forked from https://github.com/GlykeriaStr/Oystercard_Glykeria on 13/01/21.
+This reflects the move to a person development repository.